p-sun/my-mac-setup-with-themes/README.md

 # Mac-Themes-Setup-for-Developers

 ## Randomize terminal themes with 'l'!
-* To show hidden files, type `defaults write com.apple.finder AppleShowAllFiles YES`.
+* To show hidden files, type `defaults write com.apple.finder AppleShowAllFiles YES`, followed by ` killall Finder` to restart the Finder.
 * Copy `.bash_profile` & `TermTheme.scpt` into your home folder.
 Now you can switch to a random themes by typing the alias `l`.
 * Double click the themes to install.